top of page

 Kiyla cut a path northward through the rushes and reeds with Elric’s shortsword.
 Cora followed, and Cuauhtérroc carried Elric’s body over his shoulder.
 As they walked in silence, Cora’s thoughts wandered to the reception they might receive.
 Hopefully they wouldn’t be slaughtered for trespassing.
 Would they even know where the forest began?
 Perhaps when the arrows started flying?

 She wished she knew the powerful magic that had sped them from Westmeade to Cer Cannaid in a revolting swirl of colors.
 But high spellcraft like that was beyond her knowledge.
 And dangerous.
 She feared the mighty power of translocation—everyone in their right mind did—but she wished she could wield that sort of power just this once.
-She could whisk them all away to Cer Cannaid and skip the arduous journey.
+She could speed them all to Cer Cannaid and skip the arduous journey.

 A grunt from Cuauhtérroc spun Cora around.
 “Are you all right?”